'I was lucky' says Djokovic after setting up Australian Open semifinal against Sinner

 Djokovic's dramatic win

-Djokovic was two sets down, slowed by a serious blister on his foot and already thinking about his flight home when fifth-seeded Musetti called it quits in their afternoon match.
+Djokovic was two sets down, slowed by a serious blister on his foot and already thinking about his flight home when fifth-seeded Musetti called it quits.

 Musetti needed a medical timeout for treatment on his upper right leg after being broken in the third game of the third set.
 He played on for almost two games but couldn’t continue.